Tag: Easter

 Isaiah 52:13-53:12, John 15:7-21, Luke 1:68-79

-This passage in Isaiah does not use the love.
+This passage in Isaiah does not use the word love.
 In fact, it sounds that God is cruel.

 This passage does not use the word love.
 It preaches and lives it from its very core.

 How?
-Through .
+Through Jesus.
 Only through Jesus was such a horrific event transformed from terror-inducing to life-giving.
 Only God can take something soaked in death and turn it into something that produces life, and only through the very being of God’s self: the second person of the Trinity, Jesus.

 Jesus’ words to his disciples were just words.
 It’s not that they didn’t think Jesus’ words were unimportant, but they were lacking the understanding of how deep their meaning was.
 As we quickly approach Christmas, we should hold in our hearts and minds, as we celebrate the gentle, warm and easy baby in a manger, that Good Friday and Easter are coming.
 A simple child will the world.

-When we of love, it is a hard love.
+When we speak of Christian love, it is a hard love.
 This is not the soft and gentle love that the world wants, but the love the puts other ahead of self, and the lower above the higher.
 Jesus shows us what godly love is, and we struggle to do it.
 We often think of it as easy, but it violates the world’s love, and the world will do anything to oppose it.

-Christmas is love in .
+Christmas is love in action.
 Christmas is the celebration of a loving act, by a loving God, fulfilled by a loving God, to call back to love a world filled with fear, anxiety, prejudice and hatred.

 Most parents have learned a of love.
-Having a child is having part of your heart forever outside of yourself.
+Having a child is having part of your forever outside of yourself.
 Imagine how God feels.
 Billions of pieces of God’s heart are walking on this planet right now.

 1) What are your thoughts about being “a piece of God’s heart”?